mpoquet/mpoquet.github.io/src/software.rst

 SimGrid
 -------

 `SimGrid <http://simgrid.gforge.inria.fr/>`__ is a simulation toolkit to study distributed systems.

-I used SimGrid during my PhD and conducted minor modifications to it.

-My postdoc aims at improving the debugging functionalities of SimGrid, notably by allowing to start a simulation from a real world application checkpoint.
-To this end, I also work on `Remote SimGrid <https://github.com/simgrid/remote-simgrid>`__, which allows to run SimGrid simulations with several (Unix) processes.
+As SimGrid is the simulation core used by Batsim,
+I work on SimGrid on a regular basis (mostly around simulation models issues and bugs when many SimGrid features are used together).

+I worked on `Remote SimGrid <https://framagit.org/simgrid/remote-simgrid/>`__ during a postdoc in 2018-2019.
+This project enables the use of SimGrid with a **simulation** code split between several processes.
+This is done thanks to a server-client architecture, where the server has a SimGrid simulation instance in memory, and where clients trigger remote actions on the server.
+Remote SimGrid is intended as a core tool to **emulate** the execution distributed applications with SimGrid: real application code is executed on real processes, but the distributed platform they run on is simulated.
+The most direct use case for Remote SimGrid is the deterministic execution of distributed application test scenarios.
+In the very long run, it could be a base for model-checking distributed applications with SimGrid's model checker.

 netorcai
 --------